dream-num/univer-mcp/README.md

 - **🤖 AI Integration**: Seamless integration with MCP-compatible AI applications
 - **🌐 Cross-Platform[WIP]**: Works across web browsers and Node.js environments
 - **🔄 Real-time Collaboration[WIP]**: Support for collaborative editing and real-time updates

+## Requirements

+**Multi-modal Model required**: Some Univer mcp tools support returning images for better understanding, so the model you choose should ideally support multimodality.

+> Plain text mode is currently experimental(NOT supported yet); it may be supported in the future.
+Any suggestions in this regard are very welcome.

 ## How It Works